Tuesday, January 24, 2023

 If the Hegelian-Wagnerian arts of excited moral wheel-spinning, or style-crimping weaknesses of human nature, or the German ‘style of superiority’ are actual historical roots of the torture we have all come to know as postmodern prose style, Nietzsche is on record describing and critiquing each of those roots.

-[i] Nietzsche warns against allowing the cold and dry to become a too often used stimulant, and thus an invitation to cold and dry beastly ideals, cold and dry lack of repose, cold and dry addiction to tension.
-The fact that the cold and dry can be a stimulant, however, suggests that it can be used to remedy the vice of emotional writing, reading and listening that Nietzsche sees as a delayer of the search for knowledge.
+* Nietzsche warns against allowing the cold and dry to become a too often used stimulant, and thus an invitation to cold and dry beastly ideals, cold and dry lack of repose, cold and dry addiction to tension.
+The fact that the cold and dry can be a stimulant, however, suggests that it can be used as a remedy against the sleepy vice of emotional writing, reading and listening that Nietzsche sees as a delayer of the search for knowledge.

 Cold books. – The good thinker counts on readers who appreciate the happiness that lies in good thinking: so that a book distinguished by coldness and sobriety can, when viewed through the right eyes, appear as though played about by the sunshine of spiritual cheerfulness and as a true comfort for the soul.
 (HH II 142 complete)